KGI Achieves Successful Turnaround with American Home

 - Eliminating 8 locations and generating cash to pay-down debt.
 We quickly identified those stores that were not achieving four-wall profitability and assessed the liquidated value of their inventory.

 - Serving as Interim Chief Restructuring Officer.
 We offered rightsizing and program management expertise, prompting quick actions and decisions to best support the business and its many years of banking relationships.
-Kibel Green provided turnaround and interim management during a mission-critical period.
+KGI provided turnaround and interim management during a mission-critical period.

 - Reducing overhead expenses.
 We made radical and deep expense cuts in the finance, human resources, IT and management costs.